spotswan/hackerrank-solutions/README.md

 # hackerrank-solutions
-An attempt to solve Hackerrank Alogorithm problems.
+An attempt to solve Hackerrank Algorithm problems.
 I am fluent in Java, Python, C++ and C.
 All of those languages have been used, in various cases, to solve various problems.